nathanpeck/s3-upload-stream/README.md

 ### Changelog

+#### 0.6.0 (2014-08-15)

+* Fix for mismatch between documentation and reality in the maxPartSize() and concurrentParts() options.
+* New feature: part size and concurrect part helpers can be chained now.

 #### 0.5.0 (2014-08-11)

 * Added client caching to reuse an existing s3 client rather than creating a new one for each upload.
 Fixes #6